-Manufactured Housing, one unit per lot, with one dimensional width of 18 feet or less when finally installed.
+Manufactured Housing, one unit per lot

 Home Occupations.

 Garage or other accessory building

 Private recreational facilities

 - (4) Schools, Churches, Cemeteries.
 Conditions may be imposed that limit/control traffic flow or circulation, lighting as well as any other condition that helps the particular use to blend with its unique surroundings. - (5) Instructional/Research Facilities, Rehabilitation Centers.
 Conditions may be imposed that limit or specify the size and type of structure or structures, that impose a maximum number of employees and/or individuals to be accommodated on site at any one time, limit seasons or hours of operation, limit the specific area to be used for the particular use, impose specific screening and/or buffering requirements, as well as any other requirement or condition that allows the use to blend in with its particular surroundings. - (6) Home Occupations (as defined in Article 5) with special allowance: with a conditional use permit granted under this section an otherwise allowed home occupation may employ up to one (1) non-resident employee.
 Conditions that be imposed include: special provision for parking may be required and otherwise allowed signage may be restricted.